 The Self Breast Exam

 The first thing about examining yourself for breast cancer is already being aware of your body.
 You should already know the size, shape and coloration of your breasts so that you can notice when there are any changes.
 Some of the common signs of breast cancer can include swelling of the breast and a red color, as well as dimpling and puckering or a rash present.
 Other signs might include a watery discharge from the nipple that is milky, yellow or bloody.
 Next, feel the breasts for any abnormalities.
 Do this exam lying down, and use your fingertip pads to feel for any lumps, or anything that shouldn’t be there.
-Read the rest of this entry »
+Continue reading Breast Cancer Screening

 A rare type of breast cancer is known as inflammatory breast cancer, often abbreviated IBC, and it is a very aggressive form of cancer, which metastasizes quickly, and presents with symptoms that include redness and swelling around the breast area, as well as a feeling of warmth.
 Those that have been diagnosed with IBC should enroll in the latest clinical trials, as some of the medicines being tested have had some success and it is important to slow down the spread of cancer as quickly as possible.
 Of course, you should also follow the recommendation of your doctor and any treatments that he or she prescribes as well.

 In inflammatory breast cancer, the cancerous cells block the lymph vessels.
 IBS starts with one cancerous cell in one of the breast ducts and with the changes of its DNA it duplicates quickly.